RobinTail/express-zod-api/README.md

 It is available to the endpoint handler as the `input` parameter.
 Middlewares have access to all `request` properties, they can provide endpoints with `options`.
 The object returned by the endpoint handler is called `output`.
-It goes to the `ResultHandler` which is responsible for transmission of the final response containing the `output` or possible error.
+It goes to the `ResultHandler` which is responsible for transmitting consistent responses containing the `output` or possible error.
 Much can be customized to fit your needs.

 ![Dataflow](https://raw.githubusercontent.com/RobinTail/express-zod-api/master/dataflow.svg)